DUNE-DAQ/dune-wib-firmware/sw/README.md

 The `Makefile` can build a `simulation` target which builds fake hardware interfaces into the `wib_server` software.
-This fake interface is a ZeroMQ socket which sends register read/write commands to a cocotb simulation of the WIB firmware in real time.
+This fake interface is a ZeroMQ socket which sends register read/write commands to a cocotb simulation of the WIB firmware in real time (if such a thing were to exist).

+Without an AXI simulation, this just prints register reads and writes that would have happened instead of performing them.